system-transparency/stfe/doc/design.md

 #### Why witness cosigning?
 #### TODO
 Add more key questions and answers.
+- Log spamming
+- Log poisoning
+- Why we removed identifier field from the leaf

 ## Concluding remarks
 Example of binary transparency and reproducible builds.